Workforce Innovation and Continuing Education

 Health Care

-Industrial – Quality, Maintenance, LEAN, Etc.
+Advanced Manufacturing – Quality, Maintenance, Safety, Etc.

 The WI Division provides customized training programs in areas such as quality improvement, LEAN, and industrial maintenance for manufacturing and industrial employers in the college’s seven-county service area in addition to quality improvement and LEAN courses for the general public.
-Courses include but are not limited to topics such as: LEAN Training, ASQ Training, Statistical Process Control, GD&T, PLC, Robotics, Six Sigma, ISO Training, Arc Flash Safety, Cranes & Hoists, HAZMAT, HAZWOPER, HVAC, OSHA, Wastewater and Weatherization.
+Courses include, but are not limited to topics such as: LEAN Training, ASQ Training, Statistical Process Control, GD&T, PLC, Robotics, Six Sigma, ISO Training, Arc Flash Safety, Cranes & Hoists, HAZMAT, HAZWOPER, HVAC, OSHA, Wastewater and Weatherization.

-Professional Development
+Business & Professional Development

 The WI Division provides professional development training for employers as well as the general public in the college’s seven-county service area.
-Courses include but are not limited to topics such as: Supervisory Leadership, Customer Service, Communication, Management, SHRM Training, Professionalism, Computer Courses, and Occupational Spanish.
+Courses include, but are not limited to topics such as: Supervisory Leadership, Customer Service, Communication, Management, SHRM Training, Professionalism, Computer Courses, and Occupational Spanish.

 Transportation and Logistics